piotrpiwnik/Portfolio/README.md

 Organising charity events for children in need, helping war refugees in Warsaw, and tutoring children with learning difficulties

 ## Interests
-- Innovative technologies, foreign affairs (Middle East, Africa, Asia), non-fiction books and crime novels, climbing, windsurfing
+- Innovative technologies, foreign affairs (Middle East, Africa, Asia), non-fiction books and crime novels, road cycling, windsurfing

 ## Projects
+- <a href="https://github.com/piotrpiwnik/Chatbot-Overflow---Piotr-Piwnik"> Master thesis and NLP analysis in Python: "Chatbot Overflow - Assessing the Impact of Chat GPT Introduction on Q&A Platforms".</a>
 - <a href="https://github.com/piotrpiwnik/Start-up-funding-prediction"> Start-up funding prediction based on the Crunchbase data set from 1990 - 2015 using Python. </a>
-- <a href="https://github.com/piotrpiwnik/Data_Management_and_Ethics"> Analysis of crimes committed in Chicago, based on the SQL queries from the anonymized Chicago PD data set .</a>
+- <a href="https://github.com/piotrpiwnik/Data_Management_and_Ethics"> Analysis of crimes committed in Chicago, based on the SQL queries from the anonymised Chicago PD data set .</a>
-- <a href="https://github.com/piotrpiwnik/Chatbot-Overflow---Piotr-Piwnik"> Master thesis and NLP analysis in Python: "Chatbot Overflow - Assessing the Impact of Chat GPT Introduction on Q&A Platforms".</a>